 Scammers use various tactics, including phishing emails, fake SMS messages, and fraudulent calls, to trick you into revealing sensitive information.
 They might impersonate banks, government agencies, or even friends.
 Always verify the sender or caller’s identity before responding to any requests for personal or financial details.

 Never click on suspicious links or download attachments from unknown sources.
 When in doubt, contact the organisation directly using their official contact numbers, not those provided in the suspicious message.
+Vigilance is your best tool against evolving scam tactics.

 Official Helpline Numbers

 In case of any doubt or suspicion, always refer to official helpline numbers.
 For UPI-related queries or complaints, you can contact the NPCI helpline.
+Your bank’s official website will also list their customer service numbers for various issues, including digital payment fraud.

-Always ensure you're calling a verified number, not one found through a quick search that might lead to a scammer's contact.
+These official channels are your safest bet for assistance.
+Always ensure you are calling a verified number, not one found through a quick search that might lead to a scammer’s contact.
+For Paytm users, the in-app customer support also provides direct access to assistance for transaction-related issues.

 Your Guide to Secure Cash Withdrawal